SciML/ModelingToolkit.jl/docs/src/tutorials/ode_modeling.md

 and `sparse` tells it to build the ODEProblem with all of the enhancements setup for sparse Jacobians.

-## Building Component-Based Models
+## Simulating a Connected System

-Now let's use ModelingToolkit to start building component-based models.
+Now let's use ModelingToolkit to start connecting models.
 Component-based models are compositions between submodels.
 This allows one to keep independently generated libraries of components intact and use them as the building blocks to construct more complicated